 Marrakech vs Agadir vs coastal Mazagan

 The three main golf regions feel quite different, and the choice mostly comes down to summer heat and how close you want the sea.
-Inland Marrakech is the hottest; the Agadir and Casablanca coasts stay milder all year thanks to Atlantic breezes.
+Inland Marrakech is the hottest.
+The Agadir and Casablanca coasts stay milder all year thanks to Atlantic breezes, though those same breezes mean coastal golf is rarely calm, so pack for wind if you book Mazagan.

 | Region | Character | Summer high | Plays |